gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 }
 ```

+:warning: To prevent information overlap from one user's *SecurityContext* to another's, do not re-use the same *contextConfig* object for multiple invocations of `createSecurityContext`!
+Create a new object each time, as in the sample code.
+Changing the *req* property and then passing the same object a second time is not enough.
+Since version 4.0.1, the module has mechanisms in place to avoid these issues even when used wrongly but you should not willingly trust it.

 The createSecurityContext function resolves with a service-specific `SecurityContext` object, e.g. `XsuaaSecurityContext`.

 The `SecurityContext` will always have the **token** property that contains a service-specific `Token` object, e.g. `XsuaaToken` that provides access to the decoded information of the token.